 allows you to watch in SD.
 This price gives you access to the entire library

 .
-No chopping or choosing between packages, definitions or number of screens.
+No chopping or choosing between packages or definitions.
 Just sign up and start watching.
 New subscribers also get a 30-day free trial.
 For $12/month, you get HD streaming on three screens at the same time.
+To access shows and movies in 4K Ultra HD, you’ll need to get the Premium Plan, for $15/month.
+If you go for this one, you will be able to watch on four screens simultaneously.
 Currently, no Australian ISPs offers unmetered access to Stan’s content.
-However, to access shows and movies in 4K Ultra HD, you’ll need to get the Premium Plan, for $15/month.
-If you go for this one, you will be able to watch on four screens simultaneously.

 Netflix offers three tiers of subscriptions.
 The Basic pack brings the full catalogue to a single screen for $9.99/month.
 The Standard pack is $13.99/month and enables streaming to two screens simultaneously.
 And the Premium pack brings streaming to up to four screens for $17.99/month.
 Again, no lock-in contracts and new users can check out Netflix for free for 30 days.
 Yet Netflix limits HD viewing for Standard subscribers, and Super HD (4K) for Premium.

 Foxtel Now lets you pick-and-mix your viewing options month-to-month.
 The standard service offering starts at $10/month.
 You get a choice of one base Genre Package (Drama, Pop, Docos, Lifestyle and Kids).
 You can then add on extra genre packages for between $10-15/month each.
 Foxtel Now also offers two Premium Picks – Movies for $20/month or Sports for $29/month.
 Subscribers can choose to add on three new English Premier League channels available for $5/month each (or just 1c/month each with the Sports package).
 Or, if you’re feeling grandiose, you can hold off making a decision and go all in with a free trial.

 All in all, these TV streaming offers are pretty appealing.